 Borrowers with federal student loans are also most likely to qualify for special assistance during financial hardship.
-For example, the federal government has set the interest rate at 0 percent and paused payments on federal loans several times since the COVID-19 pandemic began.
-The current extension of this relief is set to expire on Jan.
+For example, the federal government has set the interest rate at 0 percent and paused payments on federal loans during the pandemic.
+The current extension of this relief is set to expire on Aug.
 31, 2022.

 Either way, you should strive to look for student loans with:

 - A fair, competitive student loan interest rate.

 - Flexible repayment terms.

 - A monthly payment you can afford.

 - Options for deferment or forbearance in an emergency.

 The only way to determine which student loan is best for you is to get a few quotes, since every private lender determines rates differently.

 Also ensure that you only borrow as much for school as you absolutely need to.
 Since you will need to pay back every cent you borrow, plus interest and fees, you’ll want to borrow with your future in mind.